ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #addr-assign-format title="ADDRESS_ASSIGN Capsule Format"}

-The ADDRESS_ASSIGN capsule contains a sequence of Assigned Addresses.
+The ADDRESS_ASSIGN capsule contains a sequence of zero or more
+Assigned Addresses.

 ~~~
 Assigned Address {